Top Reasons to Implement a Gluten-Free, Casein-Free Diet

 10. The Science Supports A Gluten And Casein Free Diet For Autism

-There are hundreds of studies that provide proof that implementing a gluten, casein, and soy free diet is beneficial for people with autism.
-Here are a few of our favorites:
+Finally, the most important reason that parents should consider implementing the GFCF diet: there are hundreds of studies that provide proof that it's beneficial for people with autism.
+Below, you will find a few of our favorites.

 - This 2016 study suggested that a gluten-free diet may be effective in controlling gastrointestinal symptoms and ASD behaviors.